nicholaslum444/cs2102project/README.md

 1. Open the SQL input window in phppgadmin as above.
 2. Copy and paste all text in `seeds.sql` in the input field and execute on the "nusmaids" database.

+When schema or seeds are updated, you'll have to run both `schema.sql` and `seeds.sql` again to update the local copy.
+Please inform the other developers if either file is updated.

+## 3. Usage

+The website now requires user login to access.
+There are two default user accounts provided in the database seed file:
+1. Username: "asd", Password: "asd"
+2. Username: "qwe", Password: "qwe"

+Log in to the website using either one of these accounts. _Note: Login credentials do not include quotemarks._